SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quotealternativeinfo.md

 # QuoteAlternativeInfo

-![27][img2]
+![27][img1]

-Quote Version is made up of one or more Alternatives.
+A quote version is made up of one or more alternatives.
 One of 1..n possible alternatives in a Quote Version.

-The reason we have alternatives is that a quote can say to a customer, "we can solve you problem in two (or more) different ways, with different technology and side effects (and price)".
+The reason we have alternatives is that a quote can say to a customer, "we can solve your problem in two (or more) different ways, with different technology and side effects (and price)".

-An Alternative may have discounts on the total amount.
-The Alternative tracks whether the user on the order level entered the Discount %, the Discount amount, the Earning%, Earning amount or the TotalPrice fields so that the discount and earning and total can be re-calculated correctly when Quote Lines are added or changed.
+An alternative may have discounts on the total amount.
+The alternative tracks whether the user on the order level entered the discount percentage, the Discount amount, the Earning%, Earning amount, or the TotalPrice fields so that the discount and earning and total can be re-calculated correctly when Quote Lines are added or changed.

 ## int QuoteAlternativeId